ndahn/yonder/README.md

 - create new ambience tracks
 - setup RTPCs

 If you have a particular feature in mind it's best to create an issue here on Github.
-If that seems too much, feel free to contact me on the ?ServerName? discord @Managarm.
+If that seems too much, feel free to contact me on the [?ServerName?](https://discord.gg/wzMynmW) discord *@Managarm*.

 # Hall of Fame
-This app would not have been possible without the invaluable help and support from *Raster* and *Vswarte*.
-A huge shoutout also goes to *Themyys* for his very helpful guide which got me into this mess, as well as *Shion* and others who did a lot of research I could build upon.
+This app would not have been possible without the invaluable help and support from **Raster** and **Vswarte**.
+A huge shoutout also goes to **Themyys** for his very helpful guide which got me into this mess, as well as **Shion** and others who did a lot of research I could build upon.

 Thanks! ~